 The Norwich Academic Training Office (NATO) provides support for academic training across the range of health professions.

-The Office is located within the Research and Enterprise Services support team of the Faculty of Medicine and Health Sciences.
-Administrative support to NATO is provided by Yvonne Kirkham (Project Officer).
+The Office is located within the Research and Innovation Services support team of the Faculty of Medicine and Health Sciences.
+Contact can be made by emailing Norwich.email@example.com

 The office facilitates the liaison between the NHS Trusts, LETB (Local Education and Training Board), NIHR and UEA on the allocation and award of Academic Clinical Fellows and Clinical Lectureships.
 It also maintains a list of clinical academic trainees, circulates training material and helps with any queries from trainees or academic and clinical supervisors.